 There are three steps in creating our data model.
 The first is capturing rich engagement data from our content, field events, trade shows, and webinars.
 We roll that up to an account level as an engagement number.

-Second is the rich account and intent data we access through EverString and its integration with Bombora.
+Second is the rich account and intent data we access through EverString.
 We think of intent as engagement data that’s happening inside the marketplace that we’re not capturing in our own database.

 “Creating data models is fairly simple.
 We took our 50 fastest deals ever and applied EverString’s machine learning to find like accounts.
 Same with our 50 biggest deals.” – Daniel Day, Director of ABM at Snowflake Computing